davidledwards/gps-clock/README.md

 <img src="images/neo-6m-gps.jpg" style="zoom:25%;" />

 The smaller form factor meant that soldering the rotary encoder, timezone switch and photoresistor was no longer an option.
 These were moved to a separate PCB where the GPS and Nano were also mounted.
+Instead of soldering the GPS and Nano directly to the board, I opted for pin headers to make replacement of these components easier.

 <img src="images/nano-gps-pcb.jpg" style="zoom:25%;" />